 Toyosu Area Guide Yajiman

-Both market workers and visitors alike enjoy visiting this restaurant.
-Yajiman is a long-established restaurant that has been in business for over 70 years, where customers can enjoy old-fashioned Tokyo ramen and a wide variety of Chinese dishes.
+Yajiman, located in Koto Ward, is a long-established restaurant that has been in business for over 70 years.
+Both market workers and visitors alike enjoy visiting this place, which offers old-fashioned Tokyo ramen and a wide variety of Chinese dishes.
+The third-generation owner has inherited the traditional taste and passion of the chef.

-The “Oyster Ramen,” available only from October to March, and the “Hamaguri Ramen,” which appears in spring and fall, are also well-known.
-The “Oyster Ramen” contains four or five large oysters and is very satisfying.
-The oysters are sautéed in katakuriko (potato starch) before being placed on top of the ramen.
+The “Special Chashu Wonton Noodle” is a speciality of the market, with hearty pork and melt-in-your-mouth wontons.
+The “Oyster Ramen,” available only from October to March, and the “Hamaguri Ramen,” which appears in spring and autumn, are also well-known.
+The “Oyster Ramen” contains four or five large oysters, sautéed in katakuriko (potato starch) before being placed on top of the ramen.

 Find out more about Yajiman here on Google maps.